thegeneschool/metagenomics/paper/paper.md

 # Experience of use

 This course material was first delivered at The Gene School 2019, held at Kasetsart University, Bangkok, Thailand.
-For that workshop, a budget from registration fees was used to spawn a fleet of virtual machines in the Amazon Web Services cloud, with one VM per student.
+For that workshop a budget from registration fees was used to spawn a fleet of virtual machines in the Amazon Web Services cloud, with one VM per student.
 Each student received a unique URL at the start of the workshop to access the preconfigured Jupyter server on their own VM.
 This approach worked very well, providing a stable and homogenous computing environment for the learning.
 An interactive online discussion system was used during the workshop, and the student questions posed in that system as well as verbally, highlighted deficiencies in the first revision of the workshop material.